IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/How-to/Reporting.md

 ### 3. Scorecard Report:
 - Presents an `interactive view of the results of the selected web application.`
 - By default, the scorecard report includes all the web applications with detected vulnerabilities. (filter out by certain web app by tags)
+- `High level details and statistics of multiple web apps.`

 ### 4. Catalog Report: